-When purchasing ready-made laminated scantlings, the quality for finger jointed scantlings shall be classified as "General performance" for laminated and finger jointed scantlings and "High performance" for only finger jointed scantlings.
+When purchasing ready-made laminated scantlings, the quality for finger jointed scantlings shall be classified as "General performance" for scantlings.

 The purchase of laminated scantlings from an NCS-certified manufacturer does not normally require any quality control beyond normal reception control at the door/window manufacturer.